-Repair/Retrofit Method: Column Length Bracing

-Supporting columns and reducing the column length with bracing members.
+Repair/Retrofit Method: Column Length Bracing Supporting columns and reducing the column length with bracing members.

-Coordinated engineer, contractor & fabrication shop.
+See IST Struct.
+Spec for local contractor & fabrication shop.

 Primarily used for damaged columns that have become unsupported at floor levels.
 Applicable to any type of column.
 Additional bracing members attached to column in critical buckling directions.
 Steel pipes or tubes are commonly used for bracing members.